Band alignment in multilayered semiconductor homojunctions supported on metals†

-To solve the intractable problem of momentum-mismatch in heterojunctions, we propose a universal approach to obtain type II band alignment in two-dimensional (2D) semiconductor homojunctions with wide range momentum-space-match by band-nesting effect.
-2D homojunctions are implemented in van der Waals multilayered semiconductors through supporting them on metal surface.
-There are two advantages in 2D multilayered semiconductor homojunctions (MSHs) than 2D heterojunctions: 1) momentum-matched band alignments are easy to achieve due to the inherent lattice-orientation-match between van der Waals layers of the same 2D material, and moreover, a wide-range momentum-space-match can be obtained by metal-induced Fermi-level movement to achieve ‘parallel’ band edges in degenerately doped MSH; and 2) largely tunable band offsets make band alignment change from Type II to Type III to inversed Type II due to the charge redistribution at the junction interfaces.
-In addition, we found that 2D MSHs are better to support on 2D metal (e.g. MXene) rather than 3D metal (e.g. Pt), with the advantage of free of metal-induced-gap-states and easily obtained n- and p-type Schottky-barrier-free contacts.
-Thus, our proposed van der Waals homojunctions, with unexpected excellent properties than heterojunctions, stimulates studies for their various applications.
+To solve the intractable problem of momentum-mismatch in heterojunctions, we propose a universal approach to obtain type II band alignment in two-dimensional (2D) semiconductor homojunctions with wide range momentum-space-match by a band-nesting effect.
+2D homojunctions are implemented in van der Waals multilayered semiconductors through supporting them on a metal surface.
+There are two advantages in 2D multilayered semiconductor homojunctions (MSHs) compared to 2D heterojunctions: (1) momentum-matched band alignments are easy to achieve due to the inherent lattice-orientation-match between van der Waals layers of the same 2D material, and moreover, a wide-range momentum-space-match can be obtained by metal-induced Fermi-level movement to achieve ‘parallel’ band edges in degenerately doped MSHs; and (2) largely tunable band offsets make band alignment change from type II to type III to inversed type II due to the charge redistribution at the junction interfaces.
+In addition, we found that 2D MSHs are better supported on 2D metals (e.g. MXene) rather than 3D metals (e.g. Pt), with the advantages of being free of metal-induced-gap-states and easily obtained n- and p-type Schottky-barrier-free contacts.
+Thus, our proposed van der Waals homojunctions, with unexpected excellent properties compared to heterojunctions, stimulate studies on their various applications.